SHsuperCM/CITResewn/docs/cit/cit_base.md

 nbt.display.Lore.*=Any line in the lore
 ```

-### Match
+## NBT Match

-The second part is what the nbt tag is matching.
-There are multiple options
-for how you could do this.
-Either by literal values, matching patterns or
+There are multiple options for how you could do this.
+Either by literal
-by matching regex.
-Pattern and regex matching also provide case-insensitive
+values, matching patterns or by matching regex.
+Pattern and regex matching
-options.
+also provide case-insensitive options.

 To match literally, the value is used normally.
 So to match the item name
 "`Some Name`", you'd write: